FedCRF: A Federated Cross-domain Recommendation Method with Semantic-driven Deep Knowledge Fusion: Experiment setup

 \subsection{Evaluation Protocols}

-In the evaluation phase, we split each user’s interaction history into training, validation, and test sets, with 80 We treat each user-item interaction as a positive sample and adopt full ranking evaluation, where all items not interacted by the user are used as candidate negative items for ranking.
+In the evaluation phase, we split each user’s interaction history into training, validation, and test sets, with 80\% for training and 10\% for each of validation and test.
+We treat each user-item interaction as a positive sample and adopt full ranking evaluation, where all items not interacted by the user are used as candidate negative items for ranking.
 To measure recommendation performance, we employ two widely used evaluation metrics: Recall@K and NDCG@K, where K \(\in \{10, 20\} \).